Week 1 (Aug. 14, 15)

 Reading: PSE Chap 1, Physics and Measurement

-Week 1 Homework Problems: Here are some problems involving the concepts of dimensional analysis and significant figures.
-You may work on these with an accomplice, but you must write up and submit your own solutions.
-To receive full credit, your solutions must be handed in to me by the due date.
-These problems serve as valuable practice to prepare you for quizzes and tests.
+Week 1 Exercises: Below are some homework exercises involving the concepts of dimensional analysis.
+You will see problems like these on the quiz next week.
+You may (and perhaps should!) work on the homework exercises with a friend or accomplice, but you must write up and submit your own solutions electronically via the online course management system (OnCampus).
+To receive full credit, your solutions must be submitted by the due date.
+Late work will receive partial credit.

 Quiz: not yet (it's the first week!)